navrit/dexter/README.md

 #### TO DO:

+- Calculate SNR^2_ideal per exposure from the x-ray spectrum.
+- Determine the exposure.
 - Calculate NEQ.
 - Use EMTF for NEQ calculation (in addition to the PMTF, both should be reported).
 (Dobbins, 1995)
 - Determine (given by manufacturer or measurements and simulations  (Flynn & Samei,	1999)) the SNR^2 of the incident x-ray beam.